sensedeep/senselogs/README.md

 * The override filter
 * The sample filter

-The default set defines the base set of log channels that are enabled for output.
+The default filter defines the base set of log channels that are enabled for output.
 The override set is added to the default set for a limited time duration.
 The sample set is added to the default set for a percentage of log requests.

 The APIs to modifiy the filter sets are: